anu19s/Dev_Work/README.md

-This game app is build in andriod studio using some basic game controls and animation.
+This game app is build in android studio using some basic game controls and animation.